TheNextLvl-net/tweaks/README.md

 |----------------------|---------------------|--------------------------|
 | /broadcast [message] | broadcast a message | tweaks.command.broadcast |

-The group permission for this category is `tweaks.commands.server`
+The perm-pack to grant all permissions: `tweaks.commands.server`

 ### Workstation commands